AkimovLab/OpenPhysChem/_episodes/01-episode.md

 ## 2.1.

-Give an example of thermodynamic a process that can be done as reversible, and irreversible.
-Name for this process on one function of state and transition.
+Give an example of a thermodynamic process that can be done as reversible, and irreversible.
+Name one function of state and one function of transition for this process

 ## 2.2.

-Give examples of systems over time relaxation order: a) seconds; b) hours; c) hours Decades.
+Give examples of systems with the relaxation times on the order of: a) seconds; b) hours; c) decades.

 ## 2.3.

-Prove that with large volumes the first Dieterichi Equation Goes into Equation The perfect gas.
+Prove that in the limit of large volumes the first Diterichi equation reduces to the perfect gas equation of state.

 ## 2.4.

-Find the critical parameters and given emission status equations for gases: (a) Van der Waals; b) Bertlo.
+Find the critical parameters and the reduced equations of state for gases: (a) Van der Waals; b) Bertlo.

 # 3. Solutions